Puliyankudi

-Puliyangudi is a municipal town located in Tenkasi district.The town located between Tenkasi and Rajapalayam on the National Highway 208 (Kollam to Tirumangalam).
+Puliyangudi is a town located in Tenkasi district.
+The town located between Tenkasi and Rajapalayam on the National Highway 208 (Kollam to Tirumangalam).

 It falls under the administrative jurisdiction of Tenkasi District and Kadayanallur Taluk.
 Taluk headquarters, Kadayanallur, is 16 km south from Puliyangudi, and the district headquarters, Tenkasi lies 31 km south.
-It is called "Lemon City of India".The climate, soil, and marketing facilities in Puliyangudi are particularly suitable for lemon cultivation.
+It is nicknamed the "Lemon City of India".
+The climate, soil, and marketing facilities in Puliyangudi are particularly suitable for lemon cultivation.

 It has two big lemon markets located in Puliyangudi and Punnaiyapuram lemon markets especially for exporting lemons in daily Tamilnadu other districts area and Kerala state.
 Puliyangudi's Big Mosque or Jumma Masjid, built by the Lebbai family (Lebbai Sha), holds significant historical and cultural importance.
-The Lebbai family was influential in the early period, playing a central role in leading the Muslim community in Puliyangudi.The mosque is located near streets named after Lebbaishapuram, believed by locals to honor the Lebbai family's contribution further reflect their legacy and contribution to the town's history.This naming underscores their prominence and the deep-rooted connection of the family with the region's heritage.
+The Lebbai family was influential in the early period, playing a central role in leading the Muslim community in Puliyangudi.